Meet your Conference Chair

 David has also been a non-executive director for several housing associations and is currently a Board member at Greatwell Homes.

-Director of Communities, Town and Country Planning association (TCPA)Ulrike Maccariello
+Director of Communities, Town and Country Planning association (TCPA)Sarah Longlands

 Clare Miller